andreas-schuster/pdsnd_github/README.md

 ## Information / Description
 This project was part of the Udacity Nanodegree "Programming for Data Science with Python".
-We had to make use of Python to explore data related to bike share systems for three major cities in the United States:
+One Task was to make use of Python to explore data related to bike share systems for three major cities in the United States:

 - Chicago
 - New York City and